 I’ve heard pros and cons of being “labeled” as having ADHD.
-Some say the label creates stigma — I don’t see it that way.
+Some say the label creates a stigma, but I don’t see it that way.

 We are not the sum of a medical diagnosis.
-As human beings we are much more than the notations in our medical charts.
+As human beings, we are much more than notations in our medical charts.